 Pfeiffer is fine.
 She looks great, but I never thought her character was particularly likable or sympathetic.
 Certainly not enough for me to accept Goldblum going to such lengths to help her.
 Maybe her brief nude scene is meant to be the inspiration for that.

 There are very quirky run-ins with bizarre characters, like Pfeiffer’s brother Bruce McGill who’s an Elvis impersonator.
 That’s the gag.
-The batch of four Iranian hitmen (which Landis plays one of them) are meant to ignite not only a threat, but laughs as well with some of their buffoonish behavior.
+The batch of four Iranian hitmen (one of which Landis plays) are meant to ignite not only a threat, but laughs as well with some of their buffoonish behavior.
 It didn’t work for me.

 There’s a lot of recognizable actors in this, along with those cameos who film geeks will have a ball pointing to.
 Granted there are a few entertaining moments that even all these years later I still remembered.
-Landis must of enjoyed incorporating a studio backlot into this for some meta moments.
+Landis must of enjoyed a stop at a studio where a B-movie is being filmed and incorporating a Hollywood backlot into this for some meta moments.
 He even manages to feature Abbott and Costello Meet Frankenstein into a scene.

 In the end it doesn’t amount to very much.
 Into the Night has the impression like it could be a hidden underrated gem of a movie.
 One that most folks had never heard of, and then basing on the cast, the director, the premise, going into it expecting it to be a pretty good time.

 That’s how this should have worked.
 Unfortunately, it’s a movie that doesn’t warrant much to remember about.
+It’s fine, but there’s nothing to rave about it.
 I realized why I never rewatched it until now.

 The music by B.B. on the soundtrack is really good at least.